 To my disappointment, he wasn’t wrong.
 After a feeble attempt by the trainer to get the crowd excited about talking processes and procedures, the true boredom began.
 And I don’t mean stuck in traffic boredom.
 I mean, the glassy-eyed… am I awake or asleep?… what are they droning on about?… grade ‘A’ kind of boredom.

-Through a deeper understanding of the traits and perspectives of each generation, trainers have the opportunity to present content in a way that resonates and inspires employees so that they not only learn the content, but also take that content into action.
+With a deeper understanding of the traits and perspectives of each generation, trainers can present content in a way that resonates and inspires employees so that they not only learn the content, but also take that content into action.
 There are many factors to help trainers tap into adult learning, from instinctual learning styles to how school has imprinted its methods on learners.
 By understanding education trends during formative years, you can spot generational learning traits that have carried on into adulthood.
 For example, Millennials were educated during the inquiry and collaboration age of educational pedagogy, while many Boomers were taught through rote memorization.
 These generational learning traits still have their place in the way trainees receive and process content.
-A generational lens adds that extra insight into how trainers can turn a training into a meaningful, take-away filled session rather than a glorified naptime.
+A generational lens adds that extra insight into how trainers can turn a training into a meaningful, takeaway-filled session rather than a glorified naptime.

 To that purpose, BridgeWorks is hitting the road, pounding the pavement, blowing the pop stand, making our grand debut at the Association for Training and Development International Conference and Expo in a couple weeks.
 As we pack our bags, we are eager to begin the discussion around how companies and organizations can adapt their training styles and programs to best connect with all four generations (soon to be five!) in the workplace.
 We would love to continue this discussion at ATD.
 Let us know if you’re planning to be there too!
-Or come find us at booth #1726 to get the scoop on all things generations.
+Or come find us at booth #848 to get the scoop on all things generations.
+(Booth number updated for ATD 2017.)